 Create a batch

-Within the Batches section of the Dashboard, select Create Batch in the upper right corner.
+Within the Batches section of the Dashboard, select Create batch in the upper right corner.

 Name the batch and select Save when finished.
 We recommend using a date range as part of the name, as it makes locating donations easier in the future!